JetBrains/kotlin-web-site/pages/docs/reference/classes.md

 ### Overriding Methods

 As we mentioned before, we stick to making things explicit in Kotlin.
-And unlike Java, Kotlin requires explicit annotations for overridable members (we call them *open*) and for overrides:
+And unlike Java, Kotlin requires explicit modifiers for overridable members (we call them *open*) and for overrides:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>